fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Allah created angels from nur (luminous light).

-One of the Islamic major characteristic is their lack of bodily desires; they never get tired, do not eat or drink, and have no anger.[9]
+One of the Islamic major characteristic is their lack of bodily desires; they never get tired, do not eat or drink, and have no anger.
 As with other monotheistic religions, angels are characteristics of their purity and obedience to God.
-They have different roles, including their praise of God, interacting with humans in ordinary life, defending against devils and carrying on natural phenomena.[3]
-Islam acknowledges the concept of angels both as anthropomorphic creatures with wings and abstract forces advising good.[4]
+They have different roles, including their praise of God, interacting with humans in ordinary life, defending against devils and carrying on natural phenomena.
+Islam acknowledges the concept of angels both as anthropomorphic creatures with wings and abstract forces advising good.
 Belief in angels is one of the main articles of faith in Islam.

-**Jibril** or the Ruh (Gabriel) is venerated as one of the primary archangels and as the Angel of Revelation in Islam.[60][61][62]
-Jibrīl is regarded as the archangel responsible for revealing the Quran to Muhammad, verse by verse;[60][61][62] he is primarily mentioned in the verses 2:97, 2:98, and 66:4 of the Quran, although the Quranic text doesn't explicitly refer to him as an angel.[61]
+**Jibril** or the Ruh (Gabriel) is venerated as one of the primary archangels and as the Angel of Revelation in Islam.
+Jibrīl is regarded as the archangel responsible for revealing the Quran to Muhammad, verse by verse; he is primarily mentioned in the verses 2:97, 2:98, and 66:4 of the Quran, although the Quranic text doesn't explicitly refer to him as an angel.
 Jibrīl is the angel who communicated with all of the prophets and also descended with the blessings of God during the night of Laylat al-Qadr ("The Night of Divine Destiny (Fate)").
-Jibrīl is further acknowledged as a magnificent warrior in Islamic tradition, who led an army of angels into the Battle of Badr and fought against Iblis, when he tempted ʿĪsā (Jesus).[65]
+Jibrīl is further acknowledged as a magnificent warrior in Islamic tradition, who led an army of angels into the Battle of Badr and fought against Iblis, when he tempted ʿĪsā (Jesus).

-**Mikail** the archangel of mercy, is often depicted as providing nourishment for bodies and souls while also being responsible for bringing rain and thunder to Earth.[67]
+**Mikail** the archangel of mercy, is often depicted as providing nourishment for bodies and souls while also being responsible for bringing rain and thunder to Earth.
 Some scholars pointed out that Mikail is in charge of angels who carry the laws of nature.

-**Israfil** (frequently associated with the Jewish and Christian angel Raphael), is the archangel who blows into the trumpet in the end time, therefore also associated with music in some traditions.[69]
+**Israfil** (frequently associated with the Jewish and Christian angel Raphael), is the archangel who blows into the trumpet in the end time, therefore also associated with music in some traditions.
 Israfil is responsible for signaling the coming of Qiyamah (Judgment Day) by blowing a horn.

 **Azrail**  is the archangel of death.
 He and his subordinative angels are responsible for parting the soul from the body of the dead and will carry the believers to heaven (Illiyin) and the unbelievers to hell (Sijjin).